Your Credit Score

 The calculator will probably show you a different offer once you input a specific car.

-Before you know the car you want to buy we can show you Fixed Car Plan and Flex Car Plan options based on the information you give us (price of car, length of term, amount of deposit).
+Before you know the car you want to buy we can show you Hire Purchase (HP) and Personal Contract Purchase (PCP) options based on the information you give us (price of car, length of term, amount of deposit).
 We make this calculation using an average vehicle depreciation for the value of the car you’ve indicated.
 While this can’t be guaranteed until you confirm the car details, it should be very close.

 Once you confirm the car you’re buying we can take a more detailed view of its value and likely depreciation over the term you’ve chosen.
 We can then show you an actual illustration which is specific to your chosen car.